notcuddle/notcuddle/README.md

 ### Hello 👋

-My name is Elias, i'm from Argentina an I'm Devops | Cloud Enginner
+My name is Elias, i'm from Argentina and I'm Devops | Cloud Enginner

 - I’m currently working on Accusys Technology